Barclays woes drag banks, European shares down

-A 2.4 percent decline in banking shares .SX7P, led by a 15.5 percent slump in Barclays (BARC.L) following investigations that found it tried to manipulate key market interest rates, weighed on the market that witnessed sharp swings on contrasting comments from European policymakers and leaders during the day.
+A 2.4 percent decline in banking shares, led by a 15.5 percent slump in Barclays following investigations that found it tried to manipulate key market interest rates, weighed on the market that witnessed sharp swings on contrasting comments from European policymakers and leaders during the day.

 The two-day summit, which started on Thursday, could produce a broad roadmap for fiscal, financial and political union across the currency bloc, but German Chancellor Angela Merkel remained opposed to joint euro bonds, a measure many analysts believe could be the answer to the debt crisis.